braithicus/2810ICT-Project-Management-Assignment/Project Plan.md

 #### Nutritionists and Dietitians

 -  <h5 style="display: inline;"> Description: </h5> Professionals that are involved with advising people on their health related goals and their nutritional intake.
--  <h5 style="display: inline;"> Role: </h5> They will use the tool to search for specific nutrients and analyse the data to come to conclusions on what the patient should do.
+-  <h5 style="display: inline;"> Role: </h5> They will use the application to search for specific nutrients and analyse the data to come to conclusions on what the patient should do.

 #### Educational Institutions